 Think about substance abuse from the eyes of an addict and you will discover a new perspective that provides valuable knowledge to your community.
 With that awareness, we can improve lives.”

-At drug and alcohol recovery centers in Louisville, KY we believe that you can overcome addiction.
+At drug rehabs in Louisville KY we believe that you can overcome addiction.
 It won’t be easy but our inpatient addiction treatment center will provide you a safe, comfortable and relaxed setting to regain your sobriety.
 Caring staff will provide support and challenge you to persevere when things feel a bit uncomfortable.
 Comprehensive individual, group and family therapy happen regularly to ensure you are prepared for discharge.
 Don't wait.
 Call Today!